 Late payments on a co-signed debt can hurt your co-signer's credit score.
 A co-signed loan becomes a part of your credit history as well as the credit history of the co-signer.
 That means any credit events related to the loan, such as late and missed payments, will appear on your credit report and your co-signer's credit report.
 You might not be particularly worried about a late payment if you already have poor credit, but negative credit events can cause a lot of damage to a good credit score.

 When you fail to make a payment on a co-signed debt, the lender doesn't have to try to collect the debt from you before trying to collect from the co-signer.
 If you are late on a payment, your lender may try to collect from your co-signer without notifying you.
 This means that your co-signer could end up paying for part of your loan even if you intend to make a late payment.
 In addition, late payments can result in fees that the lender may try to collect from the co-signer.

 Failing to pay a co-signed loan on time may damage your personal relationship with your co-signer.
 For example, if your co-signer worked for years to establish a good credit score and your late payments damage his progress, it could introduce tension or resentment into your relationship.
-Consider the risks of co-signing carefully before asking anyone to co-sign for you, since it puts your co-signer in a precarious situation that doesn't benefit her in any way.
+Carefully consider the risks of co-signing before asking anyone to co-sign for you, since it puts your co-signer in a precarious situation that doesn't benefit her in any way.

 Gregory Hamel has been a writer since September 2008 and has also authored three novels.
 He has a Bachelor of Arts in economics from St. Olaf College.
 Hamel maintains a blog focused on massive open online courses and computer programming.